-This week is going to be vacation week here on The Mom Creative.
-I’m excited to share many of the fun details of our trip to California, what we learned, sweet photos, tips and more.
-Honestly, I have so much to share, I’ll probably be writing sporadic vacation and Disney content for awhile.
-The Mom Creative’s goal is to share content that helps you cultivate a life well-crafted and I think time away with family definitely fits within that!
+This week is going to be vacation week here on The Mom Creative, starting with our Laguna Beach vacation.
+I'm excited to share many of the fun details of our trip to California, what we learned, sweet photos, tips and more.
+Honestly, I have so much to share, I'll probably be writing sporadic vacation and Disney content for awhile.
+The Mom Creative's goal is to share content that helps you cultivate a life well-crafted and I think time away with family definitely fits within that!

-Before planning the vacation, all I knew of Laguna Beach was what I had seen on television, and I had the perception that it was very expensive.
-Thankfully I stumbled on the Pacific Edge Hotel and found that Laguna Beach doesn’t HAVE to be pricey!
+Before planning our Laguna Beach vacation, all I knew of the area was what I had seen on television, and I had the perception that it was very expensive.
+Thankfully I stumbled on the Pacific Edge Hotel and found that Laguna Beach doesn't HAVE to be pricey!
 The Pacific Edge covered our stay while in Laguna Beach, and I was delighted to collaborate because the hotel prides itself on being affordable for families.

 The Pacific Edge has a series of buildings right on Laguna Beach.
 When you pull in, you are greeted by a charming sitting area and decor.